Keeping your chickens cool in the summer is more important than winter care.

 5. Mist Your Flock

 If your girls are still hot, try getting a misting attachment for your hose.
-You can even find misting stands that attach to the end of your hose.
+You can even find misting stands attached to your hose’s end.
 Leave the mister on throughout the day or just for a few hours if you don’t want to run up your water bill.
 Doing this can greatly reduce the temperature in your chicken run and keep your girls comfortable throughout the day.

 Hopefully, when you designed your coop, you ensured there was plenty of ventilation.
 This is particularly important if you live in a hotter state, such as Florida.
-Ventilation is crucial if you want to keep your chicken coop cool.
+Proper ventilation is crucial if you want to keep your chicken coop cool.

 So, how can you add more ventilation to a chicken coop?

 The easiest thing to do is add a window and leave the window open when they roost.
 Night air is naturally cooler, so it’ll keep your chickens cool and comfortable throughout the evening.